kidwai/ethereumjs-sandbox/README.md

 3
 ```

 ### A Simple Token

 Now that we finally have some basic setup, let's have a look at a simple token contract [a simplified version of the token contract described here: https://www.ethereum.org/token].
 This is actually more powerful than it might seem, since in principal, a token can be used to represent such things as money, property, or voting rights.
-Importantly, though, is just how distant these applications are from us at the moment.
-Right now (Spring 2016), we are seeing proof of concepts for applications that do not actually seem anywhere close to practical application.
-Nevertheless, we are going to try to take this simple notion of a token to build some simple financial services, then get a sense of how a blockchain network handles these.
+We are going to try to take this simple notion of a token to build some simple financial services, then get a sense of how a blockchain network handles these.

 Save the following in a file called `token.sol`.